GoUSF helps you achieve your wellness goals with the following resources and support:

 Medical claims can be confusing and stressful.
 A new medical diagnosis can be overwhelming, and sometimes

-you need to discuss your alternatives, including homeopathic options.
+you need to discuss your alternatives.
 This is where USF’s independent and

 confidential Health Advocacy Service can assist you.
 You are able to have medical files reviewed, take